mafuth/php-CLI/README.md

 # requests file
-This file handles all the requests to the server, edit this file as needed change below line to false to disable minification like shown below
+This file handles all the requests to the server, edit this file as needed

+## To disable minification change request file compiler like shown below
 ```php
 echo $COMPILER->output($PAGE,false);
 ```